Eschatologue/CM_wiki/docs/class/warlock/great-old-one.md

 You learn to read the attacks of minds you touch.
 When you form a telepathic bond with a creature using your Awakened Mind, you can force that creature to make a Wisdom saving throw against your spell save DC.
 On a failed save, the creature has Disadvantage on attack rolls against you, and you have Advantage on attack rolls against that creature for the duration of the bond.

-Once you use this feature, you can't use it again until you finish a Short Rest or Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-short: Short Rest** or Long Rest.
 You can also restore your use of it by expending a spell slot of level 2 or higher (no action required).

 ### Level 10: Eldritch Hex